Nothin' on You: Release

-"Nothin' on You" was first made available in the United States via digital download on December 15, 2009, by Atlantic Records.
+"Nothin' on You" was first available to listen in late November 2009.
+However, it was released as an official single in the United States via digital download on December 15, 2009, by Atlantic Records.
 American rhythmic contemporary radios began adding the track onto their playlists on February 2, 2010, being released under Atlantic Records and Grand Hustle.
+On March 26, "Nothin' on You" was issued for radio airplay in Italy by Warner Music Group.
 BBC Radio 1Xtra added a remix of the song onto their playlists featuring American rapper Big Boi on April 9, 2010.

 On May 14, 2010, an EP of the song, containing the album version of the song, a remix and its respective radio cut, an instrumental and a cappella of the original version, was issued in several countries.
 On May 17, 2010, the radio version of "Nothin' on You" was released in the UK via digital download by Atlantic Records, as well as on CD single, which also contained B.o.B's "Haterz Everywhere" featuring Wes Fif.
 The same CD single was also made available in Germany on May 21, 2010.
 On June 15, 2010, the song was released in South Korea with Jay Park's vocals, instead of Mars's verses, by Warner Music Group Asia Pacific.
 In 2010, a 12" single containing different versions of "Nothin' on You" and "Airplanes" was issued by Atlantic Records in the United States.